francofgp/Engineered-Blog/content/blog/why-you-should-use-dataclasses-in-python.md

 description = "Don't you know what a Data Class is?
 You know how to use it?
 And what is the difference with a regular class?
-Here in this post I will try to answer these questions and many more." image = "/uploads/post/why-you-should-use-dataclasses-in-python/cover.jpg" tags = ["Python"] title = "Why you should use Data Classes in Python" type = "post"
+Here in this post I will try to answer these questions and many more." image = "/uploads/post/why-you-should-use-dataclasses-in-python/cover.jpg" tags = ["Python"] title = "Why You Should Use Data Classes in Python" type = "post"
 +++